axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 Full Task List
 **************

-The **Full Task List** page shows you the same tasks you see on your personal dashboard.
-However, this page provides you with extended information on the tasks, as well as, advanced search and filter capabilities.
+The **Full Task List** page shows you the tasks, as well as, advanced search and filter capabilities.
 You can reach the page by using the |task-list-icon| :guilabel:`Tasks` link in the Axon Ivy Portal menu.